Christian Bethancourt Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks fifth in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in the league.

-- The Reds have a 5.22 team ERA that ranks 25th among all league pitching staffs.
+- The Reds have a 5.25 team ERA that ranks 25th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.